- Data on expenditures on food and alcoholic beverages in selected countries

 ERS analyzes data collected by various national and international organizations—including U.S. trade data from the U.S. Department of Commerce; United Nations trade data; consumer expenditures and other economic indicators from the World Bank—and Euromonitor International data, a commercial vendor, to examine the ongoing evolution of global-food markets and consumption patterns.

-The tables contain data on food expenditures (including nonalcoholic beverages), alcoholic beverages, and tobacco as a share of consumer expenditures on all goods and services for 86 countries.
+An assessment of food demand and the level of per capita consumer expenditures across countries is a valuable tool for all individuals involved in the agricultural sector.
+Low-income countries allocate a greater portion of per capita income to food.
+As countries become more affluent, more of their disposable income is allocated to other categories.
+The tables contain data on food expenditures (including nonalcoholic beverages), alcoholic beverages, and tobacco as a share of consumer expenditures on all goods and services for 104 countries.
 The tables also contain data on per capita consumer expenditures on goods and services, as well as per capita food expenditures for these countries.
-Data are available on Euromonitor International for the 104 countries for which this type of information is currently available.
 All expenditure data are in current U.S. dollars.

 Both reports mentioned above build on the modeling approaches presented in International Evidence on Food Consumption Patterns and in Cross-Price Elasticities of Demand Across 114 Countries.